3p3r/nofx/nofx/generators/README.md

 You'll need Python 2.7+ on your path plus `jsonpickle`, `ply`, and `CppHeaderParser` modules installed for it for these scripts to work.
+Also you need `artistic style`'s executable on your path under the name of `astyle`